inform-us/requirements_specifications/informus/rules/Tidal Volume.md

 ## Labelling Rule: (corresponds to the floor plans)

   1. IF the latest classification is 'not applicable':'not applicable'
-  2. IF the latest classification is 'missing' : 'out of range'
+  2. IF the latest classification is 'missing': 'out of range'
   3. IF latest 3 readings are 'out_of_range_8':'out of range'
   4. IF latest 2 readings are 'out_of_range_10':'out of range'
-  5. IF there are 5 non consecutive 'out_of_range_8':'out of range'
+  5. IF there are 5 non-consecutive 'out_of_range_8':'out of range'
   6. IF the latest classification is 'in range' : 'in range'
   7. IF none of the above: 'fallthrough'
   8. n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.